Fitzwilliam College Summer School Programme

 Students need to satisfy at least one of the following requirements:

-• Students that provides certification on IELTS level 6.5, TOEFL 90, and an A or above in a subject that is related to the short course they want to apply for in this programme.
+• Age 15-18: Students that provides certification on IELTS level 6.5, TOEFL 90, and an A or above in a subject that is related to the short course they want to apply for in this programme.

 * Since each course is limited to 15 students, registration will close once filled.
 Students' spots will be secured upon successful registration.
 However, the final enrollment result will depend on notification from Fitzwilliam College.
 If a course is fully booked, ASEEDER's teachers will contact the student to discuss an alternative course option.